 These technologies refer mainly to recombinant DNA processes and “omics” technologies, but also relate to imaging, nanobiotechnology and bioinformatics.
 Behind this jargon, significant progress has been made in therapeutic and diagnostic solutions (e.g. genetic testing, supply of safer products like insulin or vaccines), breeding of crops, livestock and fish (e.g. genetic markers), food and cosmetics safety (identification of REACH molecules), among others.
 These technologies are becoming more and more complex and expensive and require appropriate operating conditions and a skilled workforce, justifying the need for actions supported by the project.

-There’s currently a movement within the EU towards better structuring of research infrastructures (ESFRI Roadmap, FP7-Infrastructures).
-The infrastructures and facilities of the Life Science domain tend to be fragmented and multisite and the challenge will be to ensure cohesion and integration to attain a critical mass.
+There is currently a movement within the EU towards better structuring of research infrastructures (ESFRI Roadmap, FP7-Infrastructures).
+The infrastructures and facilities of the life science domain tend to be fragmented and multisite and the challenge is to ensure cohesion and integration to attain a critical mass.

 The dimension of the Atlantic Area research domain means that if it is to be competitive and a motor for development resource pooling, accessibility to, and networking of existing mid-size technological core facilities is a priority.

-This is central for ShareBiotech partners and will be addressed by creation of an accessible network of TCFs (technological Core facilities) responding to quality standards.
+This key challenge for ShareBiotech partners was addressed by creation of a network of TCFs (technological Core facilities) responding to quality standards.
 The ShareBiotech project considers technological core facilities as a node to bridge the gap between state-of-the art technology supply and current and forthcoming technology demands.

 Actually, there is a technology imbalance among life science fields themselves.
 The human health sector is at the forefront whereas other sectors are less technology-intensive (agro-food, environment…).
-The ShareBiotech project will reduce imbalance between life science and biotechnology fields thanks to technology diffusion and cross-fertilisation between life science fields and related technologies: health, environment, agro-food and nutrition, agriculture, bioinformatics, imaging, nanotechnologies and, last but not least, marine science.
+The ShareBiotech project aims at reducting imbalance between life science and biotechnology fields thanks to technology diffusion and cross-fertilisation between life science fields and related technologies: health, environment, agro-food and nutrition, agriculture, bioinformatics, imaging, nanotechnologies and, last but not least, marine science.
 Interdisciplinarity is the key to leverage the biotechnology sector in the Atlantic Area.

 The focus of ShareBiotech is modern biotechnology and implicitly a multidisciplinary approach.
-The starting point of the project is to identify the needs for modern biotechnology resulting from the development of basic and applied research in life sciences.
-The project goes beyond conducting an inventory and offering existing technologies: it will promote a “bottom up” approach and will strive in partnership with stakeholders to find appropriate technological answers through adaptation of the technology offering.
+The starting point of the project was to identify the needs for modern biotechnology resulting from the development of basic and applied research in life sciences.
+The project not only conducted an inventory of existing technology offers : it also promoted a 'bottom up' approach and strove in partnership with stakeholders to find appropriate technological answers through adaptation of the technology offering.

 The challenge lies in understanding the diversity of needs, from clear demands from specialized life science researchers, to vaguely expressed needs from SMEs of the less-technology intensive sectors.
 Actually there is a dichotomy between researchers and high-tech companies (notably companies from the healthcare sector), and SMEs having real research needs but unable to turn them into a precise demand for a specific technology.